civilKaos82/parsing-data-1-csv-in-csv-out-challenge/README.md

 There are strategies to mitigate the costs of expensive operations like reading in a file.
 Two of these are exhibited in the `PersonParser` class.

 One of these strategies is *[lazy initialization][wikipedia lazy initialization]*.
-With this strategy, we delay executing the costly operation until we absolutely need to.
-The `PersonParser` class is set up so that when we create a new instance of the class, we specify in which CSV file the data can be found.
-But, we don't parse the file until we call the `#people` method, which returns a collection of `Person` objects based on the data in the file.
+With this strategy, we delay executing a costly operation until we absolutely need to do it.
+The `PersonParser` class translates the data in a CSV file to Ruby `Person` objects.
+When we create a new instance of the class, we specify in which CSV file the data can be found, but we don't parse the file right away.
+We wait to do the expensive file reading operation until we actually need the Ruby objects and call the `#people` method, which returns a collection of `Person` objects based on the data in the file.

 The other strategy used is *[memoization][wikipedia memoization]*.
 In this strategy we limit the number of times that we run an expensive operation by caching the result of the operation.
 In the `PersonParser` class, the first time we call the `#people` method, we parse the file and store the result of the parsing in an instance variable.
 Subsequent calls to the `#people` method return the value of the instance variable.